Weather Forecast, Webcam and Climate in Giglio island

 Weather forecast for the island of Giglio

-Current weather, weather conditions of the seas and winds in real time and weather forecast for the next 7 days.
+Current weather, sea and wind conditions in real time and weather forecast for the next 7 days.

 Weather forecast for the next 7 days